patricks1/mergers/README.md

 # Galaxy Merger Uncertainties Project

+## Note
+This repository works for me and is a good representation of my work, but it will not run without the treepm backend data files, a few utilities, some comparison data files that I pulled from other papers, and all the correct environment paths specified so the environment knows where to find each package being imported.

+##
 This repository contains my scripts and Jupyter notebooks that
 - SHAM galaxies to the halos in Andrew Wetzel's treepm package
 - Identifies halo, subhalo, and galaxy mergers